wooyek/jira-sandbox/README.md

 ## Domain mapping on host system

-To use this sandbox you need to map few domains do localhost.
-Yoy'll need admin privileges.
+To use this sandbox you'll need to map few domains to localhost.
+You'll need admin privileges to do this.

 On Windows host edit `%SystemRoot%\System32\drivers\etc\hosts` file: